yasirkula/UnitySimpleFileBrowser/.github/README.md

 To open files or directories in the file browser with a single click (instead of double clicking), you can set **FileBrowser.SingleClickMode** to *true*.

 File browser refreshes the list of drives at a regular interval to detect the insertion/removal of USB drives.
 This interval can be changed via **FileBrowser.DrivesRefreshInterval**.
 If its value is less than 0, list of drives won't be refreshed.
 By default, this value is 5 seconds on standalone platforms and -1 on mobile platforms.

+File browser comes bundled with two premade skins in the *Skins* directory: *LightSkin* and *DarkSkin*.
+New **UISkin**s can be created via `Assets-Create-yasirkula-SimpleFileBrowser-UI Skin`.
+A UISkin can be assigned to the file browser in two ways:

+- By changing *SimpleFileBrowserCanvas* prefab's *Skin* field
+- By changing the value of `FileBrowser.Skin` property from a C# script

 On Android, file browser requires external storage access to function properly.
 You can use the following function to check if we have runtime permission to access the external storage: